T-o-mas/T-o-mas.github.io/README.md

 - Use Flexbox for the layout
 - Feel free to make minor changes, such as changing colors and font-sizes
 - Feel free to add new elements, data, etc.
 - You may need to change some of the HTML elements you used in the HTML assignment.
 One example is the navigation menu.
 You probably choose a paragraph to do that.
 For this assignment, it makes more sense to use `<nav>`, `<ul>`, and `<li>` for the navigation (hint: I created a similar one in the class).
-So, feel free to use new HTML elements if they make more sense now# T-o-mas.github.io
+So, feel free to use new HTML elements if they make more sense now